cristhiangrundmann/GrOS/README.md

 The GrOS code never changes the value of this register.
 The only way to change it is by running the code in buffer.
   - In order to the **F12** command to be executed, the code must start with `0x9090` as a protection layer.
 This actually performs two `NOP` instructions.
   - The text displayed in the preview image is only for demonstration purposes.
+  - In an emulator like `qemu`, you can to add some extra sectors since editing the first is risky.